 Once you’ve approved an employee’s reimbursement request, you must pay it according to the timeline and processes outlined in your plan documents.

-Employees must have a qualified individual health insurance plan with minimum essential coverage (MEC) to participate in an ICHRA.
+Employees must have a qualifying form of individual health insurance that provides minimum essential coverage (MEC) to participate in an ICHRA.
 Any employee reimbursements for qualifying medical expenses are tax-free for you and your employees.
-If an employee loses MEC during the plan year, they can’t participate in the ICHRA until they enroll in qualifying coverage again.

 When processing reimbursements to employees, you can use the following: